tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

 > If your device was used to bake before it might have a "high watermark" aka HWM.
 If you try to use this device on a testnet, it will not work because the block height on test networks usually starts with 1 while mainnet is up to over a couple of million blocks at the time of writing.
 If you used to bake on mainnet with the same ledger as you're trying to use now but it's been a while, it's highly recommended to change the 1 above to the current block on the network that will be used for the device going forward.
 > The watermark is simply a record of the lack block number your ledger helped to bake or attest.
 If you're setting up a brand new device that's not been used for baking before, there is no need to alter the default command above.
 > **What is Double Baking?** Running two bakers with the same key on the same network simultaneously.
 This means your key signs conflicting blocks or attestations, which is considered a malicious attack on the network.
 The protocol detects this and slashes (confiscates) your staked tez as punishment.
+See [Slashing Explained](/getting-started/slashing-explained/) for penalty details.
 >
 > **Prevention - Critical Rules:**
 > * **Never use bakers with the same seed on any network** - even different networks (mainnet vs testnet)